cmu-hxiong-qierl/parallel-compressors/README.md

 #### File Size versus Partition Number

-One common and widely-used way to parallelize is partition the file into several chunks, compress each and combine the compressed one together.
+One common and widely-used way to parallelize is to partition the file into several chunks, compress each and combine the compressed one together.
 Obviously this high-level parallelism might leads to a lower compression ratio, especially when some patterns happen across the boundary of chunks so that it would fail to be detected in LZ77 algorithms.
 As the number of cores increases (e.g., up to 128), the ratio would be extremly compromised.

 #### Communication Cost when Parallelizing Huffman Coding